PAI-Peganov/Simple3DEditor/README.md

 To add contur you need plane to add it to this plane to border it

-Of course you can rotate and zoom scene
+Of course you can rotate and zoom scene by scroll bars